 in terms of a transverse energy $E_T^2 = \vec{p}_T^2 + m^2$.
 Since the transverse mass is always smaller than the actual $W$ mass and reaches this limit for realistic phase space regions we can extract $m_W$ from the upper edge in the $m_{T,W}$ distribution.
 Obviously, we can define the transverse mass in many different reference frames.
 However, its value is invariant under --- or better independent of --- longitudinal boosts.
 Moreover, given that we construct it as the transverse projection of an invariant mass it is also invariant under transverse boosts.
 By construction we cannot analyze the transverse mass event by event, so this $W$ mass measurement only uses the fraction of events which populate the upper end of the transverse mass distribution.

 Alternatively, from single top production and the production of mixed leptonically and hadronically decaying top pairs we know another method to conditionally reconstruct masses and momenta involving one invisible particle: from a leptonically decaying top quark we only miss the longitudinal momentum of the neutrino.
-On the other hand, we know at least for the signal events that the neutrino and the lepton come from an on-shell $W$ boson, so we can use this \underline{on-shell condition} to reconstruct the longitudinal neutrino momentum under the assumption that the neutrino have zero mass.
+On the other hand, we know at least for the signal events that the neutrino and the lepton come from an on--shell $W$ boson, so we can use this \underline{on--shell condition} to reconstruct the longitudinal neutrino momentum under the assumption that the neutrino has zero mass.
 Recently, we have seen that sufficiently boosted top quarks with leptonic decays can be fully reconstructed even without using the measured missing energy vector.
-Instead, we rely on the $W$ and $t$ on-shell conditions and on an assumption about the neutrino momentum in relation to the bottom-lepton decay plane.
+Instead, we rely on the $W$ and $t$ on--shell conditions and on an assumption about the neutrino momentum in relation to the bottom-lepton decay plane.

-From Higgs searches we know how to extend the transverse mass to two leptonic $W$ decays, \ie two neutrinos in the final state.
+From Higgs searches we know how to extend the transverse mass to two leptonic $W$ decays with two neutrinos in the final state.
 The definition of this transverse mass

 is not unique because it is not clear how to define $m_\text{miss}$, which also enters the definition of $E_{T,\text{miss}}$.
 From Monte Carlo studies it seems that identifying $m_\text{miss} \equiv m_{\ell \ell}$, which is correct at threshold, is most strongly peaked.
-On the other hand, setting $m_\text{miss}=0$ to define a proper bounded-from-above transverse mass variable seems to improve the Higgs mass extraction.
+On the other hand, setting $m_\text{miss}=0$ to define a proper bounded--from--above transverse mass variable seems to improve the Higgs mass extraction.

-For an unspecified number of visible and invisible particles in the final state there also exist global observable we can rely on.
-The \underline{visible mass} it is based on the assumption that we are looking for the decay of two heavy new states where the parton densities will ensure that these two particles are non-relativistic.
+For an unspecified number of visible and invisible particles in the final state there also exist global observables we can rely on.
+The \underline{visible mass} is based on the assumption that we are looking for the decay of two heavy new states where the parton densities will ensure that these two particles are non--relativistic.
 We can then approximate the partonic energy $\sqrt{\hat{s}} \sim m_1 + m_2$ by some kind of visible energy.
 If the heavy states are produced with little energy, boost invariance is not required for this construction.
 Without taking into account missing energy and adding leptons $\ell$ and jets $j$ the visible mass looks like

 Similarly, the Tevatron experiments have for a long time used an effective transverse mass scale which is usually evaluated for jets only, but can trivially be extended to leptons: